 - Free advice to help you to make the right decision for your needs

-- A holistic approach to drug detox, which combines the physical detox with the psychological support, tools and techniques needed to make a lasting change – all delivered by professionals that truly care and are ready to support every patient.
+- A holistic approach to rehab, which combines the physical detox with the psychological support, tools and techniques needed to make a lasting change – all delivered by professionals that truly care and are ready to support every patient.

 - A private room with a full range of clinics available.